Social and Political Dimensions of Sustainability

 - Fair design of climate policies

-- Sustainable welfare
+- Sustainable welfare and intergenerational justice

-- Climate and sustainability governance, including:
+- Sustainability and governance, including:

 - The regulation of extractive industries